open-data-fabric/open-data-fabric/open-data-fabric.md

 ![Sequence Diagram: Execute Query](images/engine_transform.svg)

 Here are the steps that the [Coordinator](#coordinator) performs during the transformation:
-- **Batch step** - Analyze the [Metadata Chains](#metadata-chain) of the [Dataset](#dataset) being transformed and all of the inputs.
+- **Batch step** - Analyze the [Metadata Chains](#metadata-chain) of the [Dataset](#dataset) being transformed and all the inputs.
 The goal here is to decide how far the processing can progress before hitting one of the special conditions, such as a change of schema in one of the inputs or a change of the transformation query.
 - **Run migrations** (when needed) - If a special condition is encountered - call the [Engine's](#engine) [Migrate Query](#migrate-query) operation to make necessary adjustments for the new transformation parameters.
 - **Run query** - Pass the input [Data Slices](#data-slice) into the [Engine's](#engine) [Execute Query](#execute-query) operation
 - **Hash resulting data and checkpoint** - Obtain a stable [Hash](#hash) of the output [Data Slice](#data-slice) and [Checkpoint](#checkpoint) (see [Data Hashing](#data-hashing) and [Checkpoint Hashing](#checkpoint-hashing))